saostad/ldap-graphql/README.md

 ### Goal

-create a battery included binding between ldap and graphql
+create binding between ldap and graphql

 ### How to use it

-create a `.env` file in root of your project with bellow variables:
+1. create a `.env` file in root of your project with bellow variables:

 ```
 AD_USER=YOUR_USERNAME_HERE
 AD_PASS=YOUR_PASSWORD_HERE
 AD_URI=ldap://DOMAIN.COM:RootDFS
 ```

+2. start your server

 ```ts
 import { initial } from "ldap-graphql";